LittleBigPlanet 3: Plot

 Nana Pud and Sackboy strike an alliance after Nana finds out Newton tricked Sackboy, to which Nana suggests that they reawaken the three heroes of Bunkum.
-First, they reach Manglewood, where the first hero is held.
-The Creator Curator, Marlon Random, helps Sackboy find the three marbles needed to reawaken the hero.
-Once the hero, Oddsock, is found, Newton unleashes the first Titan to try and defeat Sackboy and company.
-The pair defeat the Titan, moving onto the next world.
-They reach The Ziggurat, home to the creator curator Papal Mache.
+First, they reach Bunkum's once thriving film industry, Manglewood Swamp, where the first hero is held.
+The Creator Curator, Marlon Random, helps Sackboy find the three Marbles needed to reawaken the guardian of Manglewood, Oddsock; who can run fast and climb up walls.
+Once the hero, Oddsock, is found, the possessed Newton unleashes the first Titan to try and stop her.
+She defeats the Titan, allowing the heroes move onto the next world.
+They reach The Ziggurat, home to the amnesiac Creator Curator Papal Mache.
 Once again, they reacquire the marbles, reawakening Toggle, a hero that can change size at will.
-Newton once again tries to slow down the heroes by unleashing the second Titan, which also gets defeated.
-Finally, the trio reach the Bunkum Lagoon, hosted by the vain Pinky Bufflooms.
-After reawakening Swoop, the final hero, Newton appears to be trapped and cornered by the four heroes.
-At the last moment, he traps Sackboy, forcing the heroes to save him.
+Newton once again tries to slow down the heroes by unleashing the second Titan, whom Toggle manages to outrun and also gets defeated.
+Finally, the trio reach Bunkum Lagoon, a sky/sea themed corner of Bunkum that is hosted by the vain and somewhat insane Pinky Bufflooms.
+After reawakening Swoop, the final hero, Newton appears to be trapped and cornered by the four heroes, only to trap Sackboy, forcing the heroes to save him.

 Newton is stopped from getting away with Sackboy, becoming furious and releases the third Titan inside his own fortress.
 This act relinquishes control back to his normal self, dropping his malevolent and rude behavior.
 A recovered Newton and the four of the heroes confront the final Titan.
 They blow up the third titan whilst destroying Newton's fortress.
 Nearly falling to their death, Newton, Sackboy, Toggle, Swoop, and Oddsock are saved by Newton's father, Captain Pud.
-The four heroes are flown back to Stitchem Manor, where Newton builds a new portal to send them back to Craftworld.
+The five heroes are flown back to Stitchem Manor, where Newton builds a new portal to send them back to LittleBigPlanet, thus ending the adventure.